-(ii) Tabulate the means and SDOM's of each of several runs below.
+(ii) Tabulate the means and SDOM's of several runs below.

 (iii) Do the means differ by more than 2 SDOM's?
 If they do, then to calculate the offset, you must average the means of the several measurements.
-What value will you use for the uncertainty of the newly calculated mean (the mean of the individual means)?
+What value will you use for the uncertainty of the calculated mean (the mean of the individual means)?

 2. Use the power supply from the capacitor lab to apply a voltage around 100 mV to the oscilloscope.
-Use the VI to acquire the waveform, and use Excel (or whatever you like)to calculate the mean and SDOM of the power-supply voltage.
+Use the VI to acquire the mean and SDOM of the power-supply voltage.
 (You would not normally use an oscilloscope to measure a steady voltage, but there is no reason you cannot.)

-(a) What is the actual, measured value of the power-supply voltage, according to the oscilloscope?
+(a) What is the actual, measured value of the power-supply voltage?